jburmeis/template-webservice-nodejs/README.md

-# webstart-project
+# webstart-project-name
-This project has been set up with [this template](webstart-template-url) on webstart-setupdate.
+This project has been set up with [this template](webstart-template-url) on webstart-project-setupdate.

 ## Source Directory Structure
 ### Root level files: